3DCoded/Happy-Hare/Espooler-Support.md

 #
 espooler_assist_extruder_move_length: 100       # Distance (mm) extruder needs to move between each assist burst
 espooler_assist_burst_power: 100                # The % power of the burst move
-espooler_assist_burst_duration: 3.0             # The duration of the burst move is seconds
+espooler_assist_burst_duration: 0.4             # The duration of the burst move is seconds
+espooler_assist_burst_trigger: 0                # If trigger assist switch is fitted 0=disable, 1=enable
+espooler_assist_burst_trigger_max: 3            # If trigger assist switch is fitted this limits the max number of back-to-back advances
 ```

 The supplied defaults are generally a good starting point.
 Note that unsed options are ignored so it is advised to leave them in place (upgrade will likely reinstall them anyway).
-For example, if you don't have "assist" motors configured in the hardware, the `espooler_operations` "assist" and "print" will be ignored -- this option is useful if you wanted to turn off the functionality even if the hardware is configured.
+For example, if you don't have "assist" motors configured in the hardware, the `espooler_operations` "assist" and "print" will be ignored -- this option is most useful if you wanted to turn OFF the functionality even if the hardware is configured.

 Most of the settings are self explanatory but a couple of worth further explanation: